madprops/blog/timers.md

 So I can easily start a 20 minute timer, or a 5 second timer.

-And I can do it directly from my launcher.
+And I can do it directly from my launcher:

 ![](https://i.imgur.com/wPtPpH3.jpg)